MadhavKrishanGoswami/InkCode-Fusion/README.md

-# InkCode Fusion
+<h3> # InkCode Fusion </h3>

-InkCode Fusion is a comprehensive web application designed as a one-stop solution for technical interviews and collaborative coding sessions.
+<b> InkCode Fusion is a comprehensive web application designed as a one-stop solution for technical interviews and collaborative coding sessions.
 It offers a versatile platform that combines a suite of powerful features aimed at facilitating seamless communication, code collaboration, and interactive problem-solving.
-This application is built using Electron.js and organized in a monorepo structure using Turborepo.
+This application is built using Electron.js and organized in a monorepo structure using Turborepo. </b>

-## Features
+ <h5> ## Features </h5>

 ### Real-time Code Editor

 - Synced code editor allowing multiple users to code simultaneously.
 - Code synchronization enables instant updates across all connected users.